-Definition and Types of Adjective
+Definition and Types of Adjective | Parts of Speech

-Definition of Adjective
+Definition of an Adjective

-• Sana gave me eight apples.
+• Sana gave me eight apples

 • The mouse is little.